1.0 Eyeglasses Inventory Program produced by:

 We were also able to buy a kit consisting of 100 pairs of perfectly round glasses plus 250 miscellaneous sizes of lens.
 The glasses look like Figure 5.
 A very laborious procedure allowed us to use fhe Focometer to measure the strength of the prescription eyeglasses.
 By my February 2001 trip I was prepared to use this new system.
 I came equipped with a sorted printout of my inventory.

 This trip proved the value of measured eyeglasses to properly fit the need of the patients who visited the clinic.
 We had many smiles and were very successful in this trip.
-Look at Figures 6 and 7 and you will see the Focometer and the inventory printout in use.
+Look at Figure 6 and Figure 7 and you will see the Focometer and the inventory printout in use.

 What we discovered from the February 2001 trip is that the procedure of using the Focometer to measure the eyeglasses was not only laborious but also was inaccurate.
 I was then able to get my benefactors to purchase an instrument called a Lensometer to measure the eyeglasses.
 This instrument is shown in Figure 8.
 This instrument was used to measure 1300 pairs of prescription eyeglasses to be handed out in August 2001.
 Again we used the sorted printout to find the necessary pair of glasses.
 This worked out exceptionally well but we found two problems.
 1) it took too long to find the right pair of glasses in 1300 pair and 2) scanning down a printout of 1300 entries was quite time consuming also.
 We were able to service 600 people in 3 days but turned away over 100 others.